Bruno Walter: Munich

 Although Walter became an Austrian citizen in 1911, he left Vienna in 1913 to become the Royal Bavarian Music Director and General Music Director of the Bavarian State Opera in Munich.
 While there, argue Erik Ryding and Rebecca Pechefsky, "Walter's contribution to the history of Wagner performance [was] more significant than many realize.
 The Bayreuth Festival was suspended after 1914 and resumed only in 1924.
-During those nine years, Munich was the centre of authentic Wagner performance; its Prinzregenttheather was closely patterned after the Festspielhaus in Bayreuth, and its National Theatre had seen the world premieres of Die Meistersinger von Nürnberg, Das Rheingold, Die Walküre, and Tristan und Isolde.
+During those nine years, Munich was the centre of authentic Wagner performance; its Prinzregenttheather was closely patterned after the Bayreuth Festspielhaus, and its National Theatre had seen the world premieres of Das Rheingold, Die Walküre, and Tristan und Isolde.
 Walter was the city's music director for most of this period, and he presided over most of the Wagnerian repertoire."

 In January 1914, Walter conducted his first concert in Moscow.
-During the First World War he remained actively involved in conducting, giving premieres to Erich Wolfgang Korngold's Violanta and Der Ring des Polykrates as well as Hans Pfitzner's Palestrina.
+During the First World War he remained actively involved in conducting, giving premieres of Erich Wolfgang Korngold's Violanta and Der Ring des Polykrates as well as Hans Pfitzner's Palestrina.
 In 1920, he conducted the premiere of Walter Braunfels' Die Vögel.